NomadsReach/Fallout-Anomaly/README.md

 ### [Install Video](https://www.youtube.com/watch?v=z2EXvKHlHRU)

 **WARNING: READ EVERYTHING BELOW!
 Failure to read will result in crashing.
 You MUST go over everything below!**

+**PLEASE JOIN THE DISCORD BY CLICKING THE LINK ABOVE!**

 ### **About**
 <details>